Indica (Megasthenes): Geography

-India is a quadrilateral-shaped country, bounded by the Great Sea in the east and the south, Indus River in the west, and Emodus mountain in the north ("Emodus" (or "Hemodus") refers to the Hindu Kush, Pamir, and the Himalayas taken as a single mountain range; the word is derived from the Indian term Haimavata, meaning "covered with snow".)
+India is a quadrilateral-shaped country, bounded by the Great Sea in the east and the south, Indus River in the west, and Emodus mountain in the north.
 Beyond the Emodus lies the Sacae-inhabited part of Scythia.
 Besides Scythia, the countries of Bactria and Ariana border India.
 India's northern border reaches the extremities of the Tauros.
 From Ariana to the Eastern Sea, it is bound by mountains that are called the Kaukasos by the Macedonians.
 The various native names for these mountains include Parapamisos, Hemodus (or Emodus) and Himaos.

 The area of India is said to span 28,000 stades from west to east, and 32,000 from north to south.
 Because of its large size, India is "thought to encompass a larger stretch of the sun's course in summer than any other part of the world".
 In many of the extreme points of India, a gnomon of the sundial casts no shadow, and the Bears (Ursa Major and Ursa Minor) are not visible at night.
 In the furthest parts, the pole star is not visible, and it is said that the shadows incline to the south.

 India has many large and navigable rivers, which rise in the northern mountains, and flow through the plains.
 Many of these rivers merge into the Ganges, which is 30 stadia wide at its source, and runs from north to south.
 The Ganges empties into the ocean that forms the southern boundary of Gandaridae (Gangadarai).
 The country of Gandaridae has the highest number and the largest elephants in India, because of which other nations are afraid of its strength, and no foreign king has been able to conquer it.
 Even Alexander of Macedon, who subdued all of Asia and defeated all the other Indians, refrained from making war against Gandaridae when he learned that they had 4,000 war elephants.

 The Indus also runs from north to south, and empties into the ocean.
 It has several navigable tributaries, the most notable ones being Hypanis, the Hydaspes, and the Acesines.
 (According to a passage of Diodorus traced to Megasthenes, Indus is the world's largest river after Nile.
 However, according to Arrian, Megasthenes as well as other writers wrote that Ganges is much larger than Indus.)

 One peculiar river is the Sillas, which originates from a fountain of the same name.
 Everything cast into this river sinks down to the bottom – nothing floats in it.
 In addition, there are a large number of other rivers, supplying abundant water for agriculture.
 According to the native philosophers and natural scientists, this is because the bordering countries (Scythia, Bactria, and Ariana) are more elevated than India, so their waters run down to India.